danyelkoca/gym/README.md

 ## Notes

-- If the GIF plays too fast in your viewer, try using a video format (MP4) or use a tool like `gifsicle` to adjust the frame delay.
+- If the GIF plays too fast in your viewer, try using a tool like `gifsicle` to adjust the frame delay.
 - The code is modular and can be extended for other NEAT experiments.

 ---